| Longtime Administrator Retires from Tri-County

 with a strong dedication to instill confidence and to motivate students

+to achieve their long-range educational goals.
 As an advocate of international education, she directed Tri-County's

 international activities from 1984 - 88 and chaired the national conference